robcarver17/skipperman/docs/ideas.md

 - maintain ticksheets, print and record ticks
 - print roll call lists and contact details
-- allocate resources such as club dinghies
-- users and passwords (skipper, deputy, instructors)
-- regular backups on all writes; include roll back function
 - birthdays during an event - splash on event screen